Despicable Me Minion Mayhem: History

-On June 20, 2016, Universal Studios Japan announced that they would open the Despicable Me: Minion Mayhem attraction, replacing the Back to the Future: The Ride attraction in 2017.
+On June 20, 2016, Universal Studios Japan announced that they would open the Despicable Me Minion Mayhem attraction, replacing the Back to the Future: The Ride attraction in 2017.
 The previous attraction had closed on May 31, 2016.
 The ride film was reanimated in higher quality and with a higher aspect ratio through a fisheye lens to accommodate the IMAX dome screens from the previous ride.
 The most recent version of the ride opened in Universal Studios Japan on April 21, 2017 in the then-new Minion Park area.
 This ride boasts more content than the others, with a third pre-show video, a more immersive ride experience, and a wider field of view.
-The notable thing about the Japanese version of the ride is its lack of 3D goggles due to the new screens.
-As a result, all references to the goggles are edited out of the pre-show videos.

-In April 2019, Universal Studios Singapore announced that they would they would open the Despicable Me: Minion Mayhem attraction, replacing the Madagascar: A Crate Adventure attraction in 2022.
-The opening date for the ride was delayed due to the COVID-19 pandemic.
-The previous ride eventually closed on March 27, 2022, with the Despicable Me: Minion Mayhem attraction set to open there in 2024.
+In April 2019, Resorts World Sentosa announced that the Despicable Me Minion Mayhem attraction, along with a few other attractions for Minion Land and the Mario-themed Super Nintendo World, would be brought to Universal Studios Singapore, replacing the Madagascar: A Crate Adventure attraction, along with the majority of the park's Madagascar area.
+The ride, alongside Minion Land, was originally scheduled to open in 2022, but was delayed due to the previous ride and majority of the Madagascar area eventually closed on March 27, 2022.
+The Despicable Me Minion Mayhem attraction and Minion Land open on February 14, 2025.

 In May 2019, Universal Parks announced that they have discontinued 3D at the Hollywood location, removing the need for 3D glasses and converting the ride film to 2D.
 The preshow had also been modified, removing all references to the 3D safety goggles.
-A few months later on July 18, 2019, Universal Parks announced that the Orlando version would follow suit and convert from 3-D to 2-D. In regards to the change, Universal has stated that they "consistently evaluate and refine our guest experiences", and "are excited for guests to experience Despicable Me: Minion Mayhem this way".
+A few months later on July 18, 2019, Universal Parks announced that the Orlando version would follow suit and convert from 3-D to 2-D. In regards to the change, Universal has stated that they "consistently evaluate and refine our guest experiences", and "are excited for guests to experience Despicable Me Minion Mayhem this way".

 Overview

 The attraction at Universal Studios Florida is located in Soundstage 42 in the Minion Land on Illumination Ave area.
-The soundstage previously housed The Funtastic World of Hanna-Barbera from 1990 until 2002 and Jimmy Neutron's Nicktoon Blast from 2003 until 2011.
-The attraction at Universal Studios Hollywood is located on the former site of T2-3D: Battle Across Time on the Upper Lot.
+The soundstage previously housed The Funtastic World of Hanna-Barbera from 1990 until 2002 and Jimmy Neutron's Nicktoon Blast from 2003 until 2011 in the Production Central area.
+The attraction at Universal Studios Hollywood is located on the former site of T2-3D: Battle Across Time on the Upper Lot, which was become part of a new area, Minion Land.
 The attraction at Universal Studios Japan is located on the former site of Back to the Future: The Ride in the San Francisco area in a new area called Minion Park.
-The ride is also slated to open in 2024 at Universal Studios Singapore, replacing Madagascar: A Crate Adventure.
+The ride also opened in 2025 at Universal Studios Singapore, replacing Madagascar: A Crate Adventure.